Semantic Mapping Strategy

 ghc:Patient hriv:hasBroaderMeaningThan hrio:HealthcarePatientandghc:Patient hriv:hasBroaderMeaningThan hrio:VeterinaryPatient.
 The conceptPatientin the GeneralHealth ontology has broader meaning than the two target classes in the Health-RI Ontology.pvet:Patient hriv:hasNarrowerMeaningThan hrio:VeterinaryPatient.
 Pet-veterinary patients have a more restricted meaning than that of Health-RI's veterinary patients.pvet:PetAnimalis linked viahriv:hasNarrowerMeaningThantohrio:NonHumanAnimal, signaling that the external concept has narrower meaning.- The figure also maintains

-hriv:hasExactMeaningmappings for concepts that are fully equivalent (e.g.,ghc:Animalandhrio:Animal). - Internal hierarchical structure is preserved via
+hriv:hasExactMeaningmappings for cases where an exact-meaning alignment applies (e.g.,ghc:Animalandhrio:Animal). - Internal hierarchical structure is preserved via

 rdfs:subClassOfto allow consistent classification across ontologies.